 In Windows XP, right-click an empty area of Desktop and click Properties.

-In Windows Vista, 7 and 8, right-click (or tap and hold) an empty area of Desktop and choose Personalize.
+In Windows Vista, 7, 8 and 8.1, right-click (or tap and hold) an empty area of Desktop and choose Personalize.
+Windows 8 and 8.1 users can also use keyboard shortcut Windows Key+I to open Settings Charm and click or tap Personalize.

 In Windows XP, Display Properties window opens.
 Open the Desktop tab and then click Customize Desktop.